 The Airbnb of lockers – That’s where Lalalocker comes in.
 Instead of hunting an elusive locker, all you have to do is check their platform to see what lockers are available in your area.
 All you have to do is book your locker, show up, drop off your stuff, and pick it up when you need it.
 It’s all part of the share economy where you’ll find locker locations anywhere from restaurants, stores, and hotels.
 It’s completely safe, and the price is a flat rate of $NT 150 for large luggage and $NT 70 for small luggage for the whole day.

 Going Awesome Places has an exclusive offer with Lalalocker.
 Use code GOINGAWESOMEPLACES to save $NT 30 per booking.

 What To Prepare

-This really depends on what time of year you’re going and I won’t list out everything we brought but I would recommend you read my previous packing lists for trips to Ireland, South Africa, Ethiopia, and Peru.
+This really depends on what time of year you’re planning your Taiwan itinerary and I won’t list out everything we brought but I would recommend you read my previous packing lists for trips to Ireland, South Africa, Ethiopia, and Peru.